lorarjohns/esprit-de-corpus/src/pages/articles/2019-04-30---Hacking Your Research/index.md

 * You're never going to read all the documentation or exhaust the literature.
 * Even if you did, you wouldn't know what's worth retaining and what's not, because you haven't applied it to a real problem.
+* Even if you think you know everything, you can't foresee all the problems and questions that will pop up as you go.
 * You will **not** get it perfect the first time you try it.

-[Research says](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fxlm0000073) that making mistakes strengthens your learning and recall.
+The good news is that [research says](https://psycnet.apa.org/doiLanding?doi=10.1037%2Fxlm0000073) that making mistakes strengthens your learning and recall.
+So jumping in and starting with the tools you've got is often the fastest way to make progress.

 ## ...But Make Tactical Messes